A Canberra Bushwalking Club member sitting on a rock high in the Flinders Ranges contemplating where to go next?

 Our main activity is bushwalking (aka hiking, tramping).
 We also offer canoeing, canyoning, caving, conservation work parties, cross-country skiing, cycling, geocaching, liloing, and social activities.

-Check out the Activities we currently have on offer.
-You can also check us out on our Facebook page to see what we’ve been up to lately.
+You can also check us out on our social media pages to see what we’ve been up to lately:

 Monthly Meetings

 The Club has monthly meetings at the Weston Creek Uniting Church hall, 16 Parkinson St, Weston.
-We meet on the third Wednesday of each month, except December and January, at 7:30 pm, with coffee and tea afterwards.
+We meet on the third Wednesday of each month, except December and January, at 7:30 pm, with coffee and tea afterward.
 Each meeting will feature a speaker giving a presentation on an interesting topic.
 Meeting details can be found on our Activities page.